-In the aftermath of the abovementioned agreement, there is a diffusive belief that Israel has seriously considered Greece and Cyprus as a transfer node towards Europe of the gas (the so called 'East Med Pipeline') that will be found in its EEZ.
-That may stand true both because Israel has estimated that the construction of relevant infrastructures could possibly receive financing from Europe and because the alternative route (via Turkey) seems for the moment not to be feasible, on the grounds that Tel-Aviv regards (correctly according to what has been recorded so far) its relatively recent crisis in its relationships with Ankara as not something temporary (Chrysochou and Dalaklis, 2012: 245-263).
-On the other hand, of course, the option of transferring the Cypriot-Israeli gas to the West via pipeline linked to the Arab Gas Pipeline8 and through the projection to Turkey seems difficult for the time being because of the increased pipeline security issues due to the volatility in the specific region.
-Needless to mention, that the option of the cheapest solution, namely the construction of a pipeline from Cyprus to Turkey and then to Western and Central Europe is politically forbidden, at least for the near future, because Question' of 'Cyprus the (Samaras, 2013), (Defencegreece.com, 2012).
+136 Cyprus, being one of them, took the advantage of the aforementioned geopolitical circumstances and came in 2010 in collaboration with Israel by achieving an agreement on a common exploitation of the adjacent energy 137 138 deposits 'Leviathan' and 'Venus' (which lie within Block 12 of Cypriot surveys), of the 'Levantine' basin, 139 considering them a unified area of common interest for the two states (see Figure 2 In the aftermath of the 140 abovementioned agreement, there is a diffusive belief that Israel has seriously considered Greece and Cyprus as a transfer node towards Europe of the gas (the so called 'East Med Pipeline') that will be found in its EEZ.
+141 That may stand true both because Israel has estimated that the construction of relevant infrastructures could 142 possibly receive financing from Europe and because the alternative route (via Turkey) seems for the moment not 143 to be feasible, on the grounds that Tel-Aviv regards (correctly according to what has been recorded so far) its 144 relatively recent crisis in its relationships with Ankara as not something temporary (Chrysochou and Dalaklis, 145 2012: 245-263).
+On the other hand, of course, the option of transferring the Cypriot-Israeli gas to the West via 146 pipeline linked to the Arab Gas Pipeline 8 and through the projection to Turkey seems difficult for the time 147 being because of the increased pipeline security issues due to the volatility in the specific region.
+Needless to 148 149 mention, that the option of the cheapest solution, namely the construction of a pipeline from Cyprus to Turkey and then to Western and Central Europe is politically forbidden, at least for the near future, because of the 150 'Cyprus Question' (Samaras, 2013), (Defencegreece.com, 2012).
+151

-An optimistic perspective of the abovementioned project of the EastMed Pipeline was confirmed by the President of the European

-Commission during the proceedings of the Council of 22 May 2013, in the general context of determining the future energy priorities of the EU.
-The energy dependence of the EU by countries belonging to the Arab-Muslim world, which are in a highly sensitive political and geostrategic transition, but also by countries like Russia, which demonstrate a high level of geostrategic competition against the dipole 'Great Britain-USA', forces the Western world, and particularly the EU, to pay attention to the promising hydrocarbon reserves of Cyprus Republic, Israel and Greece.
-Of course, Israel has not yet decided how to exploit its own deposits, thus what quantities will export to Europe and how will do this - by Liquefied Natural Gas (LNG) or via pipeline or even in a combined way (see Figure 3)., thus via LNG in the short-term and via pipeline in the long term (Dokos, 2012).
-The type and depth of strategic relationship that Israel will develop with Cyprus, Greece as well as the EU will largely depend on this decision.
+An optimistic perspective of the abovementioned project of the EastMed Pipeline was confirmed by the 152 President of the European Commission during the proceedings of the Council of 22 May 2013, in the general 153 context of determining the future energy priorities of the EU.
+The energy dependence of the EU by countries 154 belonging to the Arab-Muslim world, which are in a highly sensitive political and geostrategic transition, but also 155 by countries like Russia, which demonstrate a high level of geostrategic competition against the dipole 'Great 156 Britain-USA', forces the Western world, and particularly the EU, to pay attention to the promising hydrocarbon 157 reserves of Cyprus Republic, Israel and Greece.
+Of course, Israel has not yet decided how to exploit its own 158 159 deposits, thus what quantities will export to Europe and how will do this -by Liquefied Natural Gas (LNG) or via pipeline or even in a combined way (see Figure ??)., thus via LNG in the short-term and via pipeline in 160 161 the long term (Dokos, 2012).
+The type and depth of strategic relationship that Israel will develop with Cyprus, 162 Greece as well as the EU will largely depend on this decision.